dlibanori/sidekiq-delay/README.md

 ## How it works

 It queues an job with model class, model id, method name and args.
-Later, at Sidekiq, it finds your model using class and id and send method with args.
+Later, at Sidekiq, it finds your model using class and id and calls method with args.
 Your class must respond to `find(id)`.

 ## Custom works